 All individual symposium speakers need to submit an abstract following the instructions of the oral presentation format.
-A tracking number will be provided to all symposium organisers.
-If you do not have this number, please contact the organiser of your symposium.
-Do not submit an abstract for an invited symposium presentation without this number.
+You can state the symposium your abstract belongs to on the abstract submission form.
+Please be sure to contact the organiser of your symposium.
 It is the responsibility of the symposium organiser to make sure that all speakers register within the deadline and according to the instructions provided.

 Poster presenters will receive general instructions on poster format in the email notification of acceptance.
 Advice on designing conservation science posters is available at https://conbio.org/professional-development/advice-for-students/help-designing-posters/.
 Each presenter will be provided with a surface to mount their poster.
 Each poster is limited to a rectangle 0.6 m (~2ft) wide by 1.2 m (~4ft) tall (portrait orientation).
 Poster materials must be legible from a distance of 2 meters.
 Lettering in text and figures should be at least 5 mm, and headings should be at least 10 mm.
 The title of the paper, the authors and their affiliations should appear near the top of the poster in letters approximately 25 mm high.
 Posters will be displayed during the poster session and icebreaker evening.
 Presenting authors are requested to attend the poster session to take advantage of opportunities to discuss their work with Congress participants.
 Please note that your poster should be printed in portrait orientation in order to fit appropriately on the poster board.